nextflow-io/training/docs/hello_nextflow/06_hello_config.md

     Whenever there is a file named `nextflow.config` in the current directory, Nextflow will automatically load configuration from it.
 The one we have been using contains the following lines:

     ```console title="nextflow.config" linenums="1"
+    docker.enabled = true
     docker.fixOwnership = true
-    docker.enabled = true
     ```

     The `docker.fixOwnership = true` line is not really interesting.
-    It's a workaround for an issue that sometimes occur with containerized tools that set the wrong permissions on the files they write (which is the case with the GATK GenomicsDBImport cotainer image in our workflow).
+    It's a workaround for an issue that sometimes occur with containerized tools that set the wrong permissions on the files they write (which is the case with the GATK GenomicsDBImport container image in our workflow).

     The `docker.enabled = true` line is what we care about here.
     It specifies that Nextflow should use Docker to run process calls that specify a container image.